PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ## ArgoCD & Secrets

-the Node helm chart is not fully compatible with some continuous deployment (CD) software, such as ArgoCD.
+The Node helm chart is not fully compatible with some continuous deployment (CD) software, such as ArgoCD.
 There are certain helm functions that the software is unable to execute.
 While the node may initially successfully deploy and operate, any changes to the values file or upgrading the chart version can result in the services beginning to crash due to "incorrect" credentials.
 This is due to how the node helm chart manages credentials using kubernetes Secrets and how